Role of the Public Prosecution Service in Dutch criminal law

 The public prosecutor decides if and when a case will be brought before the court.
 If that decision has been taken, the OM sends a summons to the suspect.
 The summons states the offence for which the public prosecutor intends to prosecute the suspect.

 In the courtroom

 In the courtroom, the public prosecutor accuses a suspect.
 During the hearing he explains what the suspect is accused of.
 After the judge has questioned the suspect about the case, the public prosecutor and the lawyer of the suspect are given the opportunity to put questions.
 The judge can hear the witnesses during the trial.
 Witnesses may also be examined by an examining magistrate.
 In his closing speech, the prosecutor tells the judge what he thinks of the case and demands a punishment.

 - International investigation team

 The investigation is being conducted by the international JIT MH17 investigation team, but the court case will be Dutch.
 This means that Dutch laws and regulations are applicable.

 - Victims and next of kin

 In the Netherlands victims of serious crimes have the right to express their views on the consequences of the criminal offence during the hearing.
 Or about the punishment they think the defendant should receive.
 The next of kin of a victim also have a legal right to speak about the personal consequences of the death of their family member.
 Just like victims, they can submit a claim for compensation.

 If a next of kin is unwilling or unable to speak, someone can speak on his or her behalf.
 A lawyer or Victim Support Netherlands can also help with this.
 The relative can also choose to make a written statement.
 This statement will be added to the criminal case file.

 The number of affected families in the MH17 criminal case is large.
-The court will determine how the right to speak will be implemented.
+The court determined how the right to speak will be implemented.